Bioremediation of polychlorinated biphenyls: Degradation Process

 The Figure below shows the complete degradation pathway.

 Limiting Factors

 PCBs entering the cells

 PCBs have low water solubility, so they adhere tightly to soil and cannot be easily accessed by bacteria.
 Especially, if the contaminations site has been exposed to PCBs for long period, PCBs can be integrated into soil or sediment matrices, then further decrease their bioavailability.
 Some surfactants can help solubilize but cannot increase the rate of PCBs degrading.
 However, if PCBs are linked to surfactants tightly too, then this process cannot promote the absorption of PCBs and even lower it.
-Also, many surfactants have been proven to be toxic to cells and the high cost of surfactants is another issues.
+Also, many surfactants have been proven to be toxic to cells and the high cost of surfactants is another issue.

 PCBs properties

 PCBs are toxic to bacterial communities above 1000 mg/kg.
 However, if the concentration is too low (lower than 50 mg/kg), the degradation slows down significantly, for there is not enough material to stimulate the expression of required genes and support the growth of competent microorganisms.
 PCBs includes various different compounds with slightly different structures.
 Those slight differences make big differences in metabolic rate.
 Generally speaking, the more chlorines in a PCB molecule, the harder for it to be degraded.
 In particular, microorganisms cannot degrade di- and tetra-ortho substituted well.
 It is possible that those structures prevent enzymes from accessing reaction sites.